 Osgood Schlatters disease

-- Weight bearing exercises at the guidance and recommendation of a chiropractor or physiotherapist.
+- Weight bearing exercises at the guidance and recommendation of a sports chiropractor or physiotherapist.

-- Stretching and strengthening exercises at the advice of a chiropractor or physiotherapist.
+- Stretching and strengthening exercises under the advice of a sports chiropractor or physiotherapist.